Madcattk/Madcattk/README.md

-# Hi there 👋
+# Hello 👋
-🔭 My name is Poshnun Oupjan and currently studying in Bachelor of Science Information Technology and Digital Innovation.
+🔭 My name is Poshnun Oupjan, I gratuated with a Bachelor of Science Information Technology and Digital Innovation.